 We could call this adaptation Pin the Rx on the ADHDer.

-This all puts the lie to the public misconception that ADHD medication treatment is “easy fix.”
+Perhaps the biggest ADHD myth floating around in the public is that ADHD medication treatment is “easy fix.”
 Of course, a minority of people do luck out: They find a medication that works for them without too much trouble, or they find a skilled prescriber.
 I’m glad for them!
 But I’m concerned for the rest.

-Let’s just say there’s a reason I devoted a detailed section in my first book (Is It You, Me, or Adult A.D.D.?) to empowering ADHD-challenged individuals and couples to work pro-actively with their physicians.
+Let’s just say there’s a reason I devoted a detailed section to medication in my first book (Is It You, Me, or Adult A.D.D.?).
+I absolutely saw problematic prescribing patterns 20 years ago and they continue to today, I sought to empower ADHD-challenged individuals and couples to work pro-actively with their physicians.

-There’s also a reason why Arthur Robin, PhD, and I included a full chapter in our new book for couple therapists: Adult ADHD-Focused Couple Therapy: Clinical Interventions (Routledge, January, 2016).
+There’s also a reason why Arthur Robin, PhD, and I included a full chapter in our new book for couple therapists: Adult ADHD-Focused Couple Therapy: Clinical Interventions (Routledge, January 2016).
+Prescribing physicians often have only a few minutes with clients.
+This means they know very little about their patients, especially if they aren’t using rating scales and getting feedback from a loved one.

 For 16 years now, in my public presentations and personal consultations, medication is the topic that most interests people.
-I suspect this is largely because the evidence is so strong that medication can be helpful, even if “real world” good results can be elusive.
+I suspect this is largely because the evidence is so strong: Medication can be helpful, even if “real world” good results are sometimes elusive.

 Being pro-active about your own medical care, or that of a loved one, is not a luxury; it is a necessity.